AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 When a student is created, the student by default does not have any lesson.
 To record an upcoming lesson to the student, use [addLesson](#add-a-lesson--addlesson) command to create a new lesson to the [student](#student) in the [student list](#student-list)

-A lesson is considered **passed** if the date of lesson recorded is **before the current date** (Note that if the lesson date is the same as the current date, it is **not considered passed**).
-If a lesson is **passed**, the lesson will be dropped from the student who had the lesson, so the student will no longer have any lesson again.
+A lesson is considered **passed** if the date of the lesson recorded is **before the current date** (Note that if the lesson date is the same as the current date, it is **not considered passed**).
+If a lesson is **passed**, the lesson will be dropped from the student who had the lesson, so the student will no longer have any lessons.
 Lessons are updated whenever the application is launched.

 --------------------------------------------------------------------------------------------------------------------